alphagov/govuk-developer-docs/source/manual/development-pipeline.html.md

 - `DEPLOY_TASK` - usually 'deploy' is most appropriate
 - `TAG` - put the name of your branch
 - Typically you can leave the checkboxes as they are

+## Check if there is a deploy freeze

+In exceptional circumstances, we may wish to block or _freeze_ deployments for a short period of time.
+This should be done by checking "Freeze deployments?" and adding an explanatory note to the application in the [Release app][release].

+> Checking "Freeze deployments?" will turn off all automatic deployments for the application.
+You can still deploy urgent changes manually if necessary.

+When a deploy freeze is in effect, you should avoid merging any PRs.
+This is because your changes may block other, urgent changes related to the deploy freeze.
+Your changes will also remain undeployed for a long time.

+> People don't always check the Release app before merging their PRs.
+If you need to freeze deployments for an application, you should also make people aware using other channels.

 ## Merge your own Pull Request